arvenjadeaguilar/cellagri-cms/src/pages/blog/2019-03-22-cell-based-meat-regulation-is-coming.md

 When it comes to cell-based meat, language plays an important role in regard to regulation and jurisdictions.

-What if, for example, the USDA _does not label_ cell ag meat as meat?
-This would be an interesting hypothetical situation.
+What if, _hypothetically_, the USDA _does not label_ cell ag meat as meat?
+This would be an interesting _hypothetical_ situation.

 The USDA explicitly has regulatory control over meat, poultry, catfish, and egg products.
 The FDA regulates all other food products.